Holtder/ArcadianLibrary/Lore/Locations/Abyss/Uligor/oph.md

 - Mad max style, large cars that guzzle fuel, are loud, all carry axes (some of which are electric guitars)
 - Rebels in the city; despise the law that has been introduced in the past 1000 years
 - Work as a force of nature, would be the most dangerous syndicate if they had any organisation
-- Should Gruumsh or Agadul one day return, they could easily sack Oph
+- Should Gruumsh or Agadûl one day return, they could easily sack Oph
 - Staunch believers in the second coming of Gruumsh in the shape of Agadûl
 - Notable members:
     - F'arklor